CULTURE AND VALUE DRIVEN

 South Asians are the fastest growing immigrant group in the US

-South Asians have been one of the fastest growing immigrant groups in the United States, increasing in population from 2.2 million in 2000 to 4.9 million in 2015.
-Their population growth rate exceeding that of Asian American population as a whole, as well as that of the Hispanic and non-Hispanic American population.
-Indians comprise the largest segment of the South Asian community, making up over 80% of the total population, followed by Pakistanis, Bangladeshis, Nepalis, Sri Lankans, Bhutanese, and Maldivian.
+Indeed, South Asians have been one of the fastest growing immigrant groups in the United States, increasing in population from 2.2 million in 2000 to 4.9 million in 2015.
+Their population growth rate exceeding that of Asian American population as a whole, and is higher than Hispanic immigrants.
+Indian Americans comprise the largest segment of the South Asian community, making up over 80% of the total population, followed by Pakistanis, Bangladeshis, Nepalis, Sri Lankans, Bhutanese, and Maldivian.
 South Asian populations are the largest in California, New York, New Jersey, Texas, and Illinois.
 They are also the largest Asian American group in more than 20 US states, including New Jersey, Georgia and Illinois.

 The Early Settlers